WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 ## Kedro in a script

-In order to get kedro running you are going to need a pipeline, catalog, and runner at a minimum.
-For those who have used kedro before the pipeline will look very similar to what you are familiar with, but the catalog will not be loaded from yaml and you will need to bring your own runner.
+To get kedro running, you will need a pipeline, catalog, and runner at a minimum.
+Those who have used kedro before the pipeline will look very similar to what you are familiar with, but the catalog will not be loaded from yaml and you will need to bring your own runner.